nfes-org/nfes-org.github.io/_posts/2016-01-06-EvolvingPetrophysicsoftheOverb.md

 ---
-title: Evolving Petrophysics of the Overburden: A Spectroscopy Approach
+title: "Evolving Petrophysics of the Overburden: A Spectroscopy Approach"
 tags: presentation
 ---